skip to main content

 Supervision Preparation 2

-*Students are expected to be at Mental Health Services 22 hours each week.
-This means that if a client does not show for an appointment, you are still expected to be at Mental Health Services.
+*Interns are expected to be at University Health Services a minimum of 17 hours each week.
+If a client does not show for an appointment, trainees are still expected to be at University Health Services.
 That time may be used to watch tape, read, complete case notes or for other professional development activities.
-It is expected that all your time be accounted for in our scheduling system and that you are onsite in accordance with that schedule.
+It is expected that all trainees' time be accounted for in our scheduling system and that they remain onsite in accordance with that schedule.

 Requirements

-This weekly seminar is designed to be a combination of didactic and experiential activities to further skill and case conceptualization development in the art and science of psychotherapy.
-In conjunction with topics/activities the training committee brings to these seminars, this is a time for interns to identify specific areas of training and development in therapy that they wish to address.
+This biweekly seminar is designed to be a combination of didactic and experiential activities to further skill and case conceptualization development in the art and science of psychotherapy.
+In conjunction with topics/activities in these seminars, this is a time for interns to identify specific areas of training and development in therapy that they wish to address.

-Quality supervision is seen as the cornerstone of our training program and is highly valued by the entire staff.
-For the masters-level internship, senior staff will serve as the primary supervisors for interns.
-Supervisor assignments are based on a combination of what the intern is wanting from supervision and goodness of fit with the supervisor.
-Primary supervisors meet weekly with the training committee for supervision of supervision and to consult with each other regarding training issues and work on enhancing the supervisory process.
-Additionally, interns may expect to receive “live supervision” on occasion.
+Quality supervision is seen as the cornerstone of our training program and is highly valued by our staff.
+For the masters-level internship, senior staff will serve as the primary supervisors.
+Supervisor assignments are based on a combination of what the intern is seeking from supervision and goodness of fit with the supervisor.

 Mental Health Services Professional Expectations

-Masters-level interns will be expected to attend all scheduled meetings, including orientation, meetings with supervisors, group case supervision and practicum seminar.
+Masters-level interns will be expected to attend all scheduled meetings, including orientation, meetings with supervisors, group supervision and practicum seminars.
 Students who do not meet all program requirements will not receive required evaluations for the internship experience or may have their performance evaluation affected.

-There are occasions when former clients of Counseling & Mental Health Care are interested in an internship at CMHC.
-If there are any concerns about how being a former client impacts opportunities as a trainee at CMHC, please refer to Guidelines Regarding Multiple Relationships document.
+There are occasions when former clients of University Health Services are interested in an internship at University Health Services.
+If there are any concerns about how being a former client impacts opportunities as a trainee at University Health Services, please refer to the Guidelines Regarding Multiple Relationships document.

 While the work culture at University Health Services is supportive and collegial, adherence to the above requirements will allow each masters-level intern to have a productive experience as part of our staff.
 The practicum coordinator, Michelle Morris, and training director, Dr. Danielle Broxon, will maintain ongoing communication with your Masters program as it relates to your progress at this site.